Dr. Richard Moss - Complete Biography

 The writing thing continued to burn on a low flame.
 In college and med school, I wrote columns and travel pieces for local papers.
 In Asia, I contributed a number of travel pieces, essays, and human interest stories for English dailies in Thailand and Bangladesh, along with medical articles for journals in the US and Thailand.

 When I returned from Asia, I wrote a book on my travels, “The Cutting Edge.”
-I have written another book on the tragic loss of my mother to a stroke, “A Stroke Remembered,” a sweeping canvas of the wrenching experience of living and dying from a stroke with pointed vignettes interspersed about the equally intimidating experiences of growing up poor in the Bronx led by my willful and passionate mother.
+I have written another book on the tragic loss of my mother to a stroke, “Matilda's Triumph,” a sweeping canvas of the wrenching experience of living and dying from a stroke with pointed vignettes interspersed about the equally intimidating experiences of growing up poor in the Bronx led by my willful and passionate mother.
+It has been published by Langmarc.